eficode-academy/git-katas/basic-branching/README.md

 # Git Kata: Basic Branching
 ## The task
 You again live in your own branch, this time we will be doing a bit of juggling with branches, to show how lightweight branches are in git.
+Hint: `git checkout` will make you switch from one branch to another.

 1. Run `./setup.sh`
 1. `cd exercise`